crackhead

 What Does Crack Look Like?

 Crack cocaine is a very powerful form of cocaine.
-It is an illegal drug manufactured through a complicated process that includes baking soda, resulting in white or off-white ‘rocks.’
+It is an illegal drug manufactured through a complicated process, including baking soda, resulting in white or off-white ‘rocks.’
 They can be either white or yellow in color, and they vary in size and shape.
 These rocks may have been adulterated with caffeine, sugar, lactose, or levamisole, among other substances.
-These can be mixed to add potency, replicate effects, or simply bulk up the weight or appearance so that drug dealers can them for a higher price.
+These can be mixed to add potency, replicate effects, or simply bulk up the weight or appearance so drug dealers can sell them for a higher price.

 Effects of Using Crack Cocaine